Site icon The Daily Signal

 Let’s not forget the reason why the Crusades were necessary in the first place.
 The entire Roman world had become Christian by the 400s, but Islam spread by the sword and Caliph Umar captured Jerusalem in the 600s.
 Many Muslim rulers allowed Christian pilgrims to the holy city, but violent attacks increased in the late 1000s.

 No king volunteered to lead the First Crusade, so noble families and peasants took up the charge.
 The Byzantine Emperor Alexius I Comnenus had asked Pope Urban for help in fighting the Seljuk Turks, who were encroaching on his territory.
 When the crusaders arrived, Alexius refused to lead the army.
-He did provide key assistance, but the crusaders held a grudge against him, a grudge that would lead to the Third Crusade sacking the city of Constantinople.
+He did provide key assistance, but the crusaders held a grudge against him, a grudge that would lead to the Fourth Crusade sacking the city of Constantinople.

 Stark, the sociologist, argues that the ragtag band of peasants and lesser nobles fought the First Crusade on the typical terms of war for the period.
 Modern scholars condemn the crusaders for massacring the population of Jerusalem when the city didn’t surrender, but Stark says this reveals a modern bias.
 The later Muslim conqueror Saladin also massacred the populations of cities that didn’t surrender during sieges, and he only spared Jerusalem in 1187 because the later crusaders did surrender the city to him.